Skip to main content

 As she is the sole surviving United States Railroad Administration designed light Pacific-type steam locomotive and largest remaining locomotive of its type from the Atlantic Coast Line, No. 1504 is an artifact worthy of preservation.

-The acquisition, relocation and restoration of No. 1504 is made possible by U.S. Sugar, Sugar Express, the North Florida Chapter of the National Railroad Historical Society, Inc., and the City of Jacksonville, Florida.
-1504 is undergoing restoration by FMW Solutions at a special facility in Chattanooga, and will be eventually returned and reassembled for testing and operation in Clewiston in the coming years.
+The acquisition, relocation and restoration of No. 1504 was initially made possible by U.S. Sugar, Sugar Express, the North Florida Chapter of the National Railroad Historical Society, Inc., and the City of Jacksonville, Florida.
+1504 has since been donated to the Tennessee Valley Railroad Museum, where it will undergo further evaluation for a new future.

 Prior to its merger with other railroads, the Atlantic Coast Line Railroad operated over 10,000 miles between New York, Virginia, and Florida.
 The railroad’s passenger trains – popular for ferrying vacationing passengers to Florida’s tropical climate – operated from the early 1900s to the late 1960s.
 Its steam-powered trains, named “Miamian,” “Dixie Flyer” and “Florida Special” gave way to signature purple and aluminum diesel-powered passenger trains with names like “Champion.